pereb4ik/osh/README.md

 # OSH
-Specific and limited unix shell writed on OCaml
+Specific and limited unix shell written in OCaml